Skip to main content

 86 percent

-In a clinical trial vs placebo, 9 out of 977 people who started treatment with PAXLOVID within 5 days of their first COVID-19 symptoms were hospitalized and none died.
+In a clinical trial vs placebo, 9 out of 977 adults who started treatment with PAXLOVID within 5 days of their first COVID-19 symptoms were hospitalized and none died.

 For those who took a placebo, 64 out of 989 were hospitalized and 12 died (from any cause).